Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 3. borrow all DAI you need from Maker
 4. return DAI to the Uniswap protocol

-If the Uniswap pool does not receive enough DAI to cover the ETH withdrawn, then the entire transaction will revert.
+If the Uniswap pool does not receive enough DAI to cover the ETH withdrawn, then the entire transaction will revert; thus, all ERC20 tokens are returned or paid for at the end of the transaction.

 ## Core/Helper Architecture